deta/space-docs/src/pages/docs/en/quickstart-guides/go.md

 - `engine` needs to be set to `custom`
 - `commands` needs to include commands that build a binary
 - `include` should be set to the binary file that is built as a result of running `commands`
+- `dev` should be the command to start the program in development mode
 - `run` should be the command to run the binary

 Here is an example: